-Many names have been linked with the founding the loft of Jos Van De Bosch, Tournier via his VALK line, Maes, Van Der Espt and others...how true this is we shall never know entirely, only Jos Van Den Bosch would know and as he passed away in 1970 that chapter is limited to confirm information other than what is documented, so we shall humbly attempt to piece the jigsaw together the best way we know how, with what we have discovered and what we know.
+Many names have been linked with the founding the loft of Jos Van De Bosch, Tournier via his VALK line, Maes, Van Der Espt and others.
+But from a very good source the name Horemans comes up in certain litterature, also it is known that Horemans got birds from a certain fancier by the name of Verhoyes, What is to be noted is Verhoyes had strange shades of red pigeons (In my opinion I believe this is where the famous Chocolate gene originated)...
+How true this is we shall never know entirely and we can only use archive material we research, but from where every bird originated only Jos Van Den Bosch would know exactly, and as he passed away in 1970 that chapter is limited to confirm information other than what is documented, so we shall humbly attempt to piece the jigsaw together the best way we know how, with what we have discovered and what we know.

 Marcel Van Stanten from Diest was a very good fancier indeed and was known across Belgium and the surrounding areas, Marcel had in his loft the old Alexander Hansenne pigeons via a certain fancier by the name of Namote, who is believed to originally come from Leige, Namotes pigeons came from a gentleman called Sauveur from a town called Milmort close to Leige, Sauveur had in his loft the old Hansennes pigeons besides other known strains.
 We also know that there is the old lines of Stichelbout in the old Van Den Bosch pigeons, and these come through the cock of the Stamkoppel right to present day and we hope to clarify this for you in some way with the following.